Le lien vers cette page a été envoyé avec succès aux destinataires.

 Who shall I contact

-The right to maintain a dwelling under the 1948 Act does not apply when the owner wishes to take over the dwelling in order to live or perform certain works.
-The owner may grant leave subject to the procedure (contents of the leave letter, notice periods).
+The right of the occupier to remain in the dwelling under the 1948 Act does not apply where the owner wishes to take over the dwelling in order to live there or to carry out certain works.
+The owner may grant leave subject to the procedure (content of the leave letter, notice periods).

-The owner may give leave when he wishes to take over the dwelling provided that he does so: his principal residence or that:
+The owner may give leave when he wishes to take over the dwelling provided he makes it: his main residence or that:

-- or that of her husband, or that of her ascending or descendantsor of the ascendants or descendants of his spouse
+- or that of her spouse, or that of her ascendants or descendants, or that of the relatives in the ascending line or descendants of his spouse

 Protected Occupant

-However, the right of take-over cannot be exercised by the owner:
+However, the right to take back may not be exercised by the owner:

-- and that the beneficiary of the take-over is under 65 years of age
+- and the beneficiary of the recovery is under 65 years of age

 In all other cases, the right of recovery applies, regardless of the age and income of the occupant.

-The landlord who gives leave is obliged to propose a relocation solution that meets the needs (personal, professional family) and the possibilities (income) of the occupant.
+The owner giving the leave has the obligation to propose an alternative accommodation in accordance with the needs (personal, family and professional) and the possibilities (income) of the occupant.

-By exception, the obligation to propose a relocation solution does not apply to the owner:
+By way of exception, the obligation to provide alternative accommodation does not apply to the owner:

-- who has been in possession of the housing to be taken over for more than 10 years (or even more than 4 years)
+- who has had the dwelling to be taken over for more than 10 years (or even for more than 4 years)

 - who is deprived of the dwelling he occupies